Adult Tonsillectomy

 Starting at midnight the night before the surgery, you won’t be able to eat anything.
 You may be able to have some liquids, but check with your doctor to see what’s allowed.

-The procedure takes about 30 to 45 minutes.
-You'll be given general anesthesia, so you'll be asleep and pain-free during the surgery.
+You'll be given general anesthesia, so you'll be unconscious and pain-free during the surgery.
 Some people react to the drugs or gasses used for this.
-That’s why your doctor will ask you lots of questions about your medical history.
+That’s why your doctor will ask you lots of questions about your medical history ahead of time.

 • Pain in your ears, neck, or jaw